telerik/reporting-docs/doc-output/configure-the-report-engine/fontlibrary-element.md

 }
 </style>

-# fontLibrary Element
+# fontLibrary Element Overview

-__FontLibrary__ configuration element specifies the folders that will be used by the rendering engine when searching for a specific font.
+The `FontLibrary` configuration element specifies the folders that will be used by the rendering engine when searching for a specific font.

-This element is respected only when the PDF rendering extension is used in .NET Core applications under __Linux / MacOS__.
-The element is not respected in applications that run on Windows machine or when other than PDF rendering extension is used.
+> This element is respected only when the PDF rendering extension is used in .NET Core applications under __Linux / MacOS__.
+The element is not respected in applications that run on Windows machine or when any other rendering extension is used.

 ## Attributes and Elements